 And more and more clubs are allowing their members to enter their scores remotely, at home or from any other computer, through use of the GHIN system.

-A handicap committee should figure, issue and post handicaps about once a month.
+A handicap committee should calculate, issue and post handicaps about once a month.
 Once you have five scores turned in, you'll get your handicap index.
 Thereafter, your handicap index will always be based on the lowest 10 of your last 20 rounds.

 Golfers in the USGA's area also have the option of forming their own golf club without real estate for the purposes of handicapping, but you need a minimum of 10 golfers to do so.